If You Don’t Show Up To Court For A Criminal Case, What Will Happen To You?

 Once again, the best course of action to take if you are charged with Contempt of Court is to hire a criminal defense lawyer who can plead your case to the judge.
 It’s best to take action before you are tracked down by a process server company or the police.

 If you’ve been summoned to court, the best course of action is to appear in court promptly as requested.
 That being said, if you know, in advance, that you have a valid conflict, have your lawyer get in touch with the judge as soon as possible.
+You can view the page to know how a criminal defense attorney can help you with your case.

 In general, valid conflicts do not include work, lack of childcare, or other day-to-day obligations.
 However, judges are people too and might be empathetic if your conflict is presented clearly, professionally, and well prior to the date you are supposed to appear.
 Often, an alternate date can be arranged under such circumstances.